bum2/gestioCI/readme.md

   - 7.2- 'Account Bank' (related class: 'AccountBank')

-  - 7.3- 'Currency Ratio'(related class: 'CurrencyRatio')
+  - 7.3- 'Unit Ratio'(related class: 'UnitRatio')

 - 8- At this point, we can exclude some admin menu items/views, editing the admin.py inside General app/folder and commenting some lines at the bottom of that file (these lines have a comment marking which ones and some info):